-Islay Downey is a very experienced parenting facilitator having worked for 17 years in the field.
+Islay Downey is a very experienced parenting facilitator having worked for over 20 years in the field.

 She started work in a residential children’s home before training as a nurse.
 A week after she qualified she flew to Thailand where she spent 18 months working in a Cambodian refugee camp.
 She oversaw a supplementary feeding programme and spent many hours listening to the refugees’ experiences.